 - Shortness of breath

 Psychologists agree that anxiety can make a person more fearful, irritable, and unable to relax.
-This can lead to a feeling of overwhelming desire to seek reassurance of others, increasing the chances of dependency on others.
+This can lead to a feeling of overwhelming desire to seek the reassurance of others, increasing the chances of dependency on others.

 Other danger psychologists warn us about is the risk of dependencies: trying to cope with the stress and anxiety, a person may feel tempted to start smoking, drinking, or even taking drugs.